mossc001/OVMS_MQTT_with_HA/README.md

 ## Verifying The MQTT Messages
 I would recommend verying the messages using a client such as MQTT Explorer (http://mqtt-explorer.com/).
 Apart from verifying the messages, you can see all of the messages available from OVMS.

+Note that you will need to turn off "Validate Certificate" in MQTT Explorer as the CA you created cannot be truly verified.

 ## Home Assistant Configuration
 ### Sensors & YAML
 The below assumes that you already have Home Assistant running and a broker configured within Home Assistant.